dustinpfister/blog_posts/_posts/js-array.md

 ## 7 - Filtering an Array

-One of the most important tasks to preform with arrays is to filter them.
-One of the many Array prototype methods is Array.filter than can help with filtering tasks.
+One of the most important tasks to preform with arrays is to filter them to create a new array that is a kind of sub collection of elements.
+One of the many Array prototype methods is [Array.filter](/2020/10/03/js-array-filter/) than can help with filtering tasks.
 The Array.filter method creates a new array rather than mutating the Array that it is call off of making Array.filter a functional programming friendly method.

 ## 7.1 - Using Array.filter